Franklin-FR/alx-system_engineering-devops/0x00-shell_basics/README.md

-this command is used to display current directory contents including hidden files this command is used to display current directory this command creates a directory named my_first_directory in the /tmp/ directory.
+this command is used to display current directory contents including hidden files this command is used to display current directory this command creates a directory named my_first_directory in the /tmp/ directory. this command can move the file betty from /tmp/ to /tmp/my_first_directory